How many times have you heard someone offhandedly say, “Milwaukee is the most segregated city in America?” Dozens? Hundreds?

-Meet Reuben Harpole, a Milwaukee civil rights historian and our city’s unofficial “black mayor.”
+Meet Reuben Harpole, a Milwaukee civil rights historian and our city’s unofficial “Black mayor.”
 He reminisces about Milwaukee over the ages and the future of our city’s healing.

 A letter from the producers

-This series comes on the heels of our last project, “National and North,” which explored the literal and figurative intersections of Milwaukee residents and their different neighborhoods along two of Milwaukee’s longest streets: National and North Avenues.
+This film comes on the heels of our last project, “National and North,” which explored the literal and figurative intersections of Milwaukee residents and their different neighborhoods along two of Milwaukee’s longest streets: National and North Avenues.
 We wanted to dig deeper into these “invisible lines” of segregation in Milwaukee.
 The goal of this series is the same as the last: empathy.

 We didn’t want this to become another segregation history lesson.
 We wanted the people who have been impacted by this separation to define what the meaning of segregation is to them in their lives.